dm20/Bash/README.md

 # Helpful Command Line/Bash Stuff
-Some bash scripts and lines I use on the command line that may be useful to others.
+Some bash scripts and lines I use on the command line that may be useful for others.

 I'm on a MacBook Pro using Terminal